borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 A couple of issues with this approach:

-- it considers only the most recent ecosystem, with `es6` and the module definition of `es2015`
+- not all browser support the `<script>` element of type `module`, nor the `import` `export` syntax used by ES6

 - there are multiple JavaScript files and multiple requests

-A build tool like webpack is here to target a broader environment and compile the code in a single file.
+A build tool like webpack is here able to target a broader environment and compile the code in a single file.

 ## Interface

-Interfaces work to enforce a type of structure on classes or objects.
+Interfaces work to enforce a type of structure following the `interface` keyword.

 ### Objects

+For objects, interfaces describe the accepted key-value pairs and associated types.

 ```ts
 interface IsProfile {